MicrosoftDocs/azure-devops-docs/docs/project/wiki/project-vision-status.md

 ## Initialize a README file for a Git repo

-You can share your projectand objective, as well as ways for team members to contribute to the project through a project README file.
+You can share your project and objective, as well as ways for team members to contribute to the project through a project README file.
 For Git projects, the README.md file needs to be at the root of each repository in the default branch.
 For Git based projects the left pane supports navigation to other repositories.
 A separate Welcome page/README.md file can be created for each repository.

 # [New navigation](#tab/new-nav)